nivation/KEMA-GCMA-hydrogel/README.md

 start md
 ```
  __Note:__
+ Example input data file can be downloaded from [here](https://drive.google.com/file/d/1yrjvKAFK79rm1dO4Moucz77TnQBrwsEV/view?usp=sharing) and put into ./Polymerization/1_poly

  This code is used for lab research.
 The input script for running LAMMPS may be differ.
  Users should check the input script in control.py such as:
  ```